grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/04 Large-scale k6 testing.md

 </div>

-For quick testing, you can paste these commands in the root terminal window.
+For quick testing, you can paste these commands in a terminal window as the root user.
 To make these changes permanent, refer to the instructions of your Linux distribution.

 ## Hardware considerations